The Alexis de Tocqueville Society

 Tocqueville Society members are the cornerstone of our mission.
 Their generous investments fuel our ability to improve lives, build stronger communities, and tackle the root causes of our county’s most pressing challenges.

-We are proud to recognize Kimberly and Scott Goodwin and Josephine and Jason Kalisman as the 2025 Tocqueville Society Chairs—continuing the tradition of inspiring leadership and unwavering commitment.
+We are proud to recognize Christian and Ann-Britt Angle and Scott and Heidi Schuster as the 2026 Tocqueville Society Chairs—continuing the tradition of inspiring leadership and unwavering commitment.

 $105 Million Raised.
 Countless Lives Changed.